intel-analytics/ipex-llm/docs/docs/APIdocs/Layers/Convolution-Layers.md

   )
 ```

-Applies a 1D convolution over an input sequence composed of nInputFrame frames..
+Applies a 1D convolution over an input sequence composed of nInputFrame frames.
 The input tensor in `forward(input)` is expected to be a 2D tensor
 (`nInputFrame` x `inputFrameSize`) or a 3D tensor
 (`nBatchFrame` x `nInputFrame` x `inputFrameSize`).